Clint Independent School District

 Clint Independent School District is a public school district in eastern El Paso County, Texas (US).

 The Clint Independent School District serves the town of Clint, a portion of Horizon City, and a small section of Socorro, as well as the census-designated places of Agua Dulce, Butterfield, most of Homestead Meadows North, Homestead Meadows South, and Morning Glory.
 It also includes the "East Montana" area.

 Clint Independent School District's superintendent is Juan I. Martinez.

 In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.

+In 2023, Clint ISD was rated #1 in the state of Texas by the Kroger School Food Rankings.